michaelyinopen/timeline/README.md

 A React component that shows some events' time and duration on a time scale.

 Visit the [Live Demo](https://michaelyinopen.github.io/timeline).

 ![uncontrolled example](images/uncontrolled-example.png)

+## Why archived?
+Archived this repository becasue the dependencies have not been updated.
+It is not advised to install these outdated dependencies and run the code locally.
+The live demo hosted in GitHub Pages still works and welcome to check it out!

 ## The Display
 - Displays items according to their start and end time.